mrcrilly/planf/README.md

 ![Plan F Waterfall](https://raw.githubusercontent.com/mrcrilly/planf/master/02.PNG)

 ## Savings
-The system can calculate growth of a savings account base dont he interest rate, but I have not yet implemented compounding interest with regular installments.
+The system can calculate growth of a savings account based on the interest rate, but I have not yet implemented compounding interest with regular installments.
 This means the graph here is a bit "flat" and dull, but it still offers some insight...
 I guess?

 ![Savings Compound Interest](https://raw.githubusercontent.com/mrcrilly/planf/master/03.PNG)